XRP-Dad/go-go-gadget-umbrella/README.md

 ## 📡 Usage Examples

-### Simple Checks with the `/simplecheck` Endpoint (Now Working!)
+### Simple Checks with the `/simplecheck` Endpoint (Now Fixed and Improved!)

+The `/simplecheck` endpoint has been significantly improved and now correctly reports ping reachability status.
+Key improvements include:

+- ✅ Properly reports ping reachability when any proxy has a successful ping
+- ✅ Reports the lowest ping latency from all successful pings
+- ✅ Performs local ping checks first before trying remote proxies
+- ✅ More accurate best proxy selection based on enhanced scoring

-The `/simplecheck` endpoint is now fixed and working properly.
-It provides a convenient way to perform quick device checks with simple URL parameters:
+You can use this endpoint with simple URL parameters:

 1. **Basic Simple Check**
    ```bash